-In addition to running her school, Helena is on the faculty of Burklyn Ballet Theatre and is the Ballet Rehearsal Mistress for The Albany Berkshire Ballet's production of the Nutcracker in Burlington, Vermont.
+In addition to running her school, Helena is on the Ballet Rehearsal Mistress for The Albany Berkshire Ballet's production of the Nutcracker in Burlington, Vermont.
 Helena was one of the founding members of Vermont Dance Collective.
-She started Stowe Dance Academy 26 years ago and is happy to continue providing excellent training to hundreds of students.
+She started Stowe Dance Academy 30 years ago and is happy to continue providing excellent training to hundreds of students.

-assistant director - creative dance - lyrical - jazz
+assistant director - creative dance - ballet - lyrical - jazz - tap - hip hop

 As Helena’s daughter, Maria learned the ins and outs of the studio and teaching worlds.
 In May 2012, Maria earned a double major in Early Childhood Education through Dance & Marketing Communications, with a focus in Public Relations from Columbia College for the Arts, in Chicago, Illinois.
 As a Dance Teaching major, she concentrated on ballet, modern, contemporary ballet, anatomy, dance history and creative movement.